HaydenKG/Breathxercise/README.md

 A webapp that guides you through breathing exercises (box- & equal-breathing).
-Build with Svelte.
+Built with Svelte.

 git subtree push --prefix public/ origin gh-pages